This all-purpose dog is as smart as he is smart-looking.

 See All Characteristic Ratings

-Standard Schnauzers were originally bred to be ratters, guard dogs and all-purpose dogs on German farms.
-Their versatility, medium size, protective nature, and love of family make them excellent companion dogs.
+Standard Schnauzers were originally bred to be ratters, guard dogs, and all-purpose dogs on German farms.
+Their versatility, medium size, protective nature, and love of family make them an excellent companion dog breed.

 Additional articles you will be interested in:

 The Standard Schnauzer is a medium-size dog who inspired early breeders to develop two more breeds who look just like him — the Miniature Schnauzer and the Giant Schnauzer.

 It's no wonder breeders wanted to duplicate this dog in different sizes for different needs.
 Standard Schnauzers are not only highly intelligent and excellent family companions, they're uniquely handsome, even aristocratic, in appearance.
 Renowned for their guarding abilities and devotion to their families, they're also often described as a dog with a human brain.